ToothAndClaw/SlicerAuto3dgm.github.io/_pages/how-to-use.md

 You can select either **visualize phase 1 alignment** or **visualize phase 2 alignment**.
 The aligned shapes will be shown in a pop-up browser window.

-:bangbang: Very Important :bangbang: make sure you click on **Stop mesh visualization viewer** button after you finish the visualization.
+Very Importantly, make sure you click on **Stop mesh visualization viewer** button after you finish the visualization.

 Launch your browser and direct it to '' http://localhost:8000/index.html ''